The Very Best of Australia itinerary

 Day 13 – Melbourne Freedom Day

-Take advantage of a Melbourne Freedom Day, where you can choose to relax or explore as you please.
-For example, we have the opportunity to enjoy an optional tour along one of the world’s most spectacular coastal drives, the internationally renowned Great Ocean Road.
-The full day optional tour begins in Torquay (home to the surfing paradise of Bells Beach) and meanders along the dramatic southwest coastline of Victoria to the impressive Twelve Apostles.
-Alternatively, take the Puffing Billy steam train through the Blue Dandenong Ranges, or explore the city’s most famous sporting landmarks on a guided tour.
+With so much to do and see in and around Melbourne, a further Freedom Day is an opportunity to enjoy an optional tour along one of the world’s most spectacular coastal drives, the internationally renowned Great Ocean Road.
+The full day tour begins in Torquay (home to the surfing paradise of Bells Beach) and meanders along the dramatic southwest coastline of Victoria to the impressive Twelve Apostles.

 Day 14 – Uluru, Overnight